“She puts on her armor, mounts her modern-day steed, leaves loved ones behind, and goes in search of the golden treasure.”

 Maureen Murdock, The Heroine’s Journey

-The ordinary world and the special world.
+The two worlds include the ordinary world and the special world.

 The Ordinary World will typically be shown in the beginning of your memoir.
 Travel memoirs are an easy place to pinpoint the difference between ordinary world and special world, but even if it’s not a physically different space, every single personal story needs to illustrate these two worlds in the telling.